What do I need to get my driver’s license?

 Find Your Nearest DMV or RMV

 For more details about paperwork and other requirements for a US driver’s license, contact the DMV in the state in which you are studying.
+They will help confirm your eligibility for a driver’s license.
 The list below includes links to the state DMV or RMV branches for many international-friendly universities.

 Where do I get my US driver’s license?